-The Post Rock Scenic Byway is an 18 mile route that winds north and south through the Smoky Hills along K-232 in Ellsworth, Lincoln and Russell Counties in north central Kansas.
+The Post Rock Scenic Bywayis an 18 mile route that winds north and south through the Smoky Hills along K-232 in Ellsworth, Lincoln and Russell Counties in north central Kansas.
 K-232 is a two-lane asphalt surfaced road that connects Lucas on the north and Wilson on the south.
-The byway connects I-70 on the south with K-18 on the north and links the communities of Wilson (Ellsworth County) and Lucas (Russell County).
+The byway connects K-140 on the south with K-18 on the north and links the communities of Wilson (Ellsworth County) and Lucas (Russell County).
 This byway is named for the unique native limestone rocks used for fence posts, homes and out buildings in the area.
 Along the byway you will discover 4 faces carved into the limestone fence posts.
 The faces were carved by California Artist Fred Whitman and are of Lucas residents.
+Here is a link to a Hatteberg's Peopleshow about Fred.

 There are cultural festivals in the towns at the ends of the byway: the Czech Festival the last weekend of July in Wilson, the Adam's Apple Festival on the Saturday before Labor Day weekend in Lucas.